Vajiralongkorn: Military training and career

 After completing his studies, Vajiralongkorn served as a career officer in the Royal Thai Army.
-He served as a staff officer in the Directorate of Army Intelligence and attended the Command and General Staff College in 1977.
-Vajiralongkorn trained for periods with the US, British, and Australian armed services, studying unconventional warfare and advanced navigation.
-He is a qualified fixed-wing and helicopter pilot.
-In 1978 he became head of the King's Own Bodyguard Battalion.
+He started his army career as a staff officer in the Directorate of Army Intelligence and attended the Command and General Staff College in 1977.
+After that he became Deputy Commander of the King Chulalongkorn's Own Guards, the 4th Infantry Battalion, 1st Infantry Regiment in 1978.
+In 1980 he was appointed as a Commander of the 4th Infantry Battalion, 1st Infantry Regiment.
+In 1992 he became Commander of the Royal Security Command.

 He is a military pilot qualified to fly the Northrop F-5, F-16, and the Boeing 737-400.
 His military role in recent years has become increasingly ceremonial.
 As his father grew older, Vajiralongkorn took a more prominent part in royal ceremonial and public appearances.
 He officially opened the 2007 Southeast Asian Games, held in Nakhon Ratchasima.
 The event occurred one day after the 80th birthday of his father.